Do your favorite brands understand your needs? Do they have a personality that connects with you?

 However, the right message is only as good as the medium it’s on.
 If you’re targeting SUV drivers on Instagram, but research has shown almost no SUV owners use Instagram, it won’t matter how creative the campaign.

-Once you’re on the right medium, targeting the correct audience, feel free to get creative.
-As we see time and time again, brands willing to distance themselves from the norm often break out with successful campaigns.
+Once you’re on the right medium and targeting the correct audience, feel free to get creative.
+As we see time and time again, brands willing to distance themselves from the norm break out with successful campaigns.

-Oftentimes we build a brand persona that matches our brand image, but doesn’t seem to connect with audiences.
-Even though it doesn’t make logical sense, we have to respect the results and adjust.
+Oftentimes we build a brand persona that matches our image, but doesn’t connect with audiences.
+Even though it’s not logical, we have to respect the results and adjust.

-It’s possible that our brand persona has grown outdated, or it’s possible that our audience has changed.
+Our brand persona may have grown outdated, or it’s possible that our audience has changed.
 Whatever the case, this type of re-evaluation and adjustment is essential for brand growth.

-Be willing to try new things, get creative and go the extra mile in research to truly understand how to push for a more impactful brand.
+Be willing to try new things, get creative and take extra research time to truly understand how to push for a more impactful brand.